Wednesday, 1 April 2015

 "Rather little mechanism, and lots of blank sheets", which adopts exactly Locke's analogy for describing the initial state of pure receptivity of the child's brain, so that the ideas the child receives are here conceived as direct positive imprints from a reality pre-given to sensory experience.
 It is significant in this context that Turing apparently ignores the fact that the brain of a child must already be replete with highly sophisticated mechanisms for controlling its diverse bodily functions, even from a point in time well before its birth; yet at the same time, he supposes, it is mysteriously vacant of mechanisms with respect to its intellectual faculties.

-a posteriori solutions to problems in the adjudication of sense-data; so that the mind tends to be interpreted as an assemblage of ad hoc puzzle-solutions.
-But if this is how we are to understand the mind develops, what then gives to it the organisational
+Turing clearly thinks it expedient to the acquisitive task of 'obtaining the adult brain'29 to ignore the "rather little mechanism" (whatever that might consist of), while actually having no idea of its complexity or its structure.
+This attitude arises from the premise that the mind can be conceived as a collection of procedures ('mechanisms') which develop as a posteriori solutions to problems in the adjudication of sense-data; so that the mind tends to be interpreted as an assemblage of ad hoc puzzle-solutions.
+But if this is how we are to understand the mind develops, what then gives to it the organisational will to derive meaningful solutions out of the disorder of its earliest sense-impressions?

 To return to the shared analogy of the blank sheets of paper, it matters little which particular analogy one employs here, so long as one bears in mind that even a blank sheet of paper exhibits both a structure and a set of properties, that is to say it is a medium, which therefore mediates (rather than simply 'reflects') whatever is transcribed upon it.
 Apparently, neither Locke nor Turing can conceive of a mind without structure and properties prior to its first sense-impressions, hence their need for the analogy; yet both are content to assume that understanding (or thinking) owes nothing at all to these factors, and that it arises purely as an accumulation of a set of reflections of the data acquired from unmediated sense-impressions.